avihuxp/WaveFunctionCollapse/README.md

 #### Video rendering parameters:

-- `SAVE_VIDEO = True`  - Set to True to render video of the run of the algorithm
 - `DEFAULT_FPS = 30`  - Fps of the output video
 - `DEFAULT_VIDEO_LENGTH = 6`  - Length of the output video
 - `DEFAULT_OUT_VID_HEIGHT = 1000`  - Vertical size (in pixels) of the output